snowch-labs/distributed-app-architectures/README.md

    - Metrics should be recorded for all user requests and the request response code
    - KPIs charts should be available for all meteics to monitor how quality is changing over time

 ### Project 1 - Catalog MVP

+- The catalog will have a global customer base
 - The catalog may have hundreds of thousands of items
 - An item may belong to multiple categories
 - A category must have one parent category (except the ROOT category)